Last modified: July 15, 2011

 Applies to: SharePoint Foundation 2013 | SharePoint Server 2013

 Specifies that a column (field) is included in code generation.

 The following sections describe attributes, child elements, and parent elements.

-The name SPMetal gives to the property that it generates to represent the list.
+The name SPMetal gives to the property that it generates to represent the column.

-Includes a content type for code generation and modifies which fields (columns) in the content type are included in code generation.
+Specifies that a content type should be included in code generation and modifies which columns in the content type are included in code generation.